chromaui/learnstorybook.com/content/intro-to-storybook/react/en/composite-component.md

 import * as TaskListStories from './TaskList.stories'; //👈  Our stories imported here

-//👇 ComposeStories will process all information related to the component (e.g., args) const { WithPinnedTasks } = composeStories(TaskListStories);
+//👇 composeStories will process all information related to the component (e.g., args) const { WithPinnedTasks } = composeStories(TaskListStories);

 it('renders pinned tasks at the start of the list', () => {